SebastianRValdivia/WritingTheTabulaRasa/book/en/book.md

 What most affects the load is the presentation of the material.
 Depending on how difficult or complex the material is and how it is presented, the load will increase.
 Therefore, the material's load can be affected by two parts: intrinsic (how easy or difficult the material is) or extrinsic (how it is presented).
 The ideal intrinsic load is at an intermediate level between easy and difficult to maintain our attention in the task.
 On the other hand, the extrinsic load is better when it is simpler.
 Knowing the type of level we are facing makes us aware of the effort level we will require and, with some experience, calculate the time it will take to learn.

 Another load that also affects attention is perceptual, which is closely related to attention.
 Unlike cognitive load, which uses the mind, perceptual load uses the senses to focus.
 Sounds, images, among others, affect our level of concentration.
 The more distractions there are, the higher the perceptual load.
-Reducing anything that affects attention will help you stay focused.
+Reducing anything that affects attention will help we stay focused.

 ### A.3.2 Diffuse Mode